2i2c-org/team-compass/tech-team-practices.md

 ## Bi-weekly team syncs

-Every two weeks we synchronize our team goals and practices.
+By-weekly team syncs happen **every other Monday**.
+They are a way to synchronize our team goals and practices.
 Here's how to conduct a team sync.

 1. **Create an issue in the [`team-compass`](https://github.com/2i2c-org/team-compass)**.
 This is where we'll keep track of the "to-do" for the team sync.
 2. **Clean up [the HackMD](https://hackmd.io/i2Siurp1TkmPYgn3ZgxFQw?both) for the sync**.
 We'll use [this HackMD](https://hackmd.io/i2Siurp1TkmPYgn3ZgxFQw?both) to run the team sync.
 At the top is a set of questions to answer, and we can We'll initially use the HackMD to give responses.
 You can create it from the following template: